a history in excellence

 Hélène has also received expert training to conduct non clinical studies and R&D projects as well as multisite studies within the GLP framework.

-Brigitte was the first employee to integrate part-time our company in June 2000.
-She ensures the maintenance of premises and those of the animal units and all the relative equipment.
+Khadija joined part-time PhysioStim in August 2011.
+She ensures the maintenance of facilities, the animal units and the relative equipment.